Who Pays for Home Warranty: Buyer or Seller? How to Negotiate in 2026

 Regional Variations Across the U.S.

-While the seller-pays norm holds broadly across the country, there are subtle regional differences in how common or expected the practice is:
+While the seller-pays norm holds broadly across the country, Redfin's May 2026 concession data reveals dramatic regional differences:

 • Midwest: Seller-paid warranties are fairly common, especially on older homes with aging systems and appliances where buyer hesitation runs high.